pedrofgodinho/TerminalDotfiles/README.md

 # My Dotfiles
 This README is shared between my terminal dotfiles and my desktop dotfiles.
 Please reference the right section of the README for the repository you're looking at.

+### Why are these files split?
+I often work on headless machines.
+On those, I'd like to have all my terminal related dotfiles, like vim and tmux configs, without the bloat of all my other dotfiles and configs.
+Because of that, I decided to split my dotfiles in two and have them in different repositories, so that I can clone one repo only when needed.
+It also allows others to copy my terminal dotfiles without messing with their desktops and vice-versa.

 ## Terminal Dotfiles
 This repository has my dotfiles for zsh + ohmyzsh + powerlevel10k, a script to change between a simple (non-font dependent) and a complete (font dependent) powerlevel10k theme, and vim dotfiles.